-In many cases, share buybacks are a more efficient way to return capital to shareholders than dividends, provided the company appears to have reasonably durable future earnings growth and a reasonable valuation.
+In most instances, we prefer share buybacks to dividends, provided the company appears to have reasonably durable future earnings growth and a reasonable valuation.
 One reason is the comparative flexibility that buybacks offer.
 When it comes to dividends, companies are often penalized for cutting or suspending their payments and generally take pains to avoid doing so.
 Companies that offer a high dividend payout ratio (as a percentage of earnings per share or free cash flow) can find themselves essentially handcuffed to those dividend payments and unable to pursue other options that may deliver higher returns versus a dividend, especially during volatile periods, such as aggressive share repurchases or opportunistic acquisitions.